hemantkashniyal/k8s-pod-ownership/README.md

 # k8s-pod-ownership
+This project is a Kubernetes job and a service that manages ownership records for pods in a database.

+Ownership of a pod within a namespace is defined as the entity which is responsible for the pod like a Deployment, Job, CronJob, StatefulSet, DaemonSet, etc.

-This project is a Kubernetes operator that manages ownership records for pods in a database.
-It provides an API to get and set ownership records for pods, and a job to update the ownership records periodically.
+Pod ownership service provides an API to get ownership records for pods, and a job to update the ownership records periodically.

 Any deleted pod's (from the k8s cluster) will have its ownership record kept for 7 days, after which it will be deleted.